k-Color Multi-Robot Motion Planning: Discussion and Further Work

 \subsection{Shortcomings of the Composite Robot Approach}

 The traditional composite robot approach to the \mr problem treats the group of robots as one composite robot whose configuration space is the Cartesian product of the configuration spaces of the individual robots.
 With this approach, single-robot tools, such as \sbs algorithms, can be used to solve \mr problems.
 For instance, this technique is used in the software packages OOPSMP and OMPL~\cite{ompl,oopsmp} where PRM is applied to the fully-colored problem, and in the \algkb algorithm discussed above.
 Paths generated by this approach usually force the robots to move simultaneously from one placement to the other, where none of the robots remains in the same position while the others are moving.
+Although simultaneous movement of the robots is necessary in some cases, algorithms that consider only this type of movement may not fully exploit the properties of the \mr motion planning problem, and thus suffer from poor running time.

-We believe that such paths are unnatural in the \mr setting and are more difficult to produce than paths that involve motion of only few robots at a time.
 Given collision-free placements for all the robots it is usually possible to move some of the robots to different placements without altering the placements of the rest of the robots, i.e., those robots remain still.
 For instance, consider a configuration $C=\{c_1,\ldots,c_m\}$ for some unlabeled problem $\U$.
 Unless the workspace is extremely tight, another configuration $C'$ can be derived from $C$ where only $c_1$ is moved to $c'_1$.
 Moreover, connecting two such configurations by a path requires only a \sr collision-free path for which the moving robot does not collide with the other robots placed in $c_2,\ldots,c_m$.
 In contrast, the connection of two ``unrelated'' configurations by a path imposes much harder constraints---$m$ single-robot collision-free paths have to be created and in addition, robots moving along those paths must not collide with each other.

 \algkp utilizes this observation by restricting the movements of the robots along certain path sections---induced by pebble problems---to motions of individual robots.
 We emphasize that \algkp does not preclude simultaneous movements of robots when necessary, specifically on path sections where the robots move from one pebble graph to the other along paths generated by the connection generator.
+We mention that sequential movements may result in longer paths, but this is a price that we are willing to pay, as we are able to cope with large groups of robots.